mingrammer/go-todo-rest-api-example/README.md

 # Go Todo REST API Example
-A RESTful API example for simple todo application for Go
+A RESTful API example for simple todo application with Go

 It is a just simple tutorial or example for making simple RESTful API with Go using **gorilla/mux** (A nice mux library) and **gorm** (An ORM for Go)